The Bloom Is Still Off (NPK-Dependent, Non-Sustainable, Non-Economically Viable) Algae Biofuels

 Competition with other fuels

 The advent of new petroleum production technologies that have begun serious international scaling and that have been impacting the petroleum markets, starting in 2015, are essentially doubling 2009 estimated global petroleum reserves by making formerly uneconomic reserves now economically available to these new technologies.
 New oil production technologies are taking petroleum reservoir pumping efficiency from the pre-2014 level of about 30% to almost 60% or more in some cases.
 It's estimated that between 100 and 135 billion tonnes (which equals between 133 and 180 billions m³ of oil) of the world's oil reserves have been used between 1850 and 2009.
-With new oil production technologies (primarily horizontal drilling, multi-head wells, and fracking of both new and existing oil wells), oil companies could unlock another 140bn barrels of new global oil supplies.
+With new oil production technologies (primarily horizontal drilling, multi-head wells, and fracking of both new and existing oil wells), oil companies could unlock another 140 billion barrels of new global oil supplies.

 The new petroleum oil production technologies and the resulting glut of oil in the market place (a glut that some economic forecasters say might last for a decade) make it nearly impossible for any alternative transportation energy sources, like algae biofuel, to be competitive with fossil fuels in the near term.
 This "rose colored glasses" review of mid-2015 algae biofuel companies would be almost changed overnight as cheaper petroleum prices extended the profit horizons for algae biofuels beyond the investment horizons.